Top Things to Do During a Layover in Sydney

 How to Get There: $40 in an Uber from the airport

 Many people have a love affair with Bondi and it’s not hard to understand why it’s one of the world’s most famous beaches.
-The beach is stunning and life in Bondi really centres around it.
+Bondi Beach is a focal point of life in Bondi and everything really centres around it.
 Expect to see shirtless bleach blonde surfers walking past as you sip on your coffee, hipsters looking cool, tourists taking selfies and locals crammed into bars.

-If you’re visiting Bondi in summer you’re options are simple: grab breakfast on Hall St, head to the beach during the day, enjoy the stunning coastal walk, grab a sundown beer at the Bucket List, and pick up some tasty Thai food in the evening.
+If you’re visiting Bondi in summer you’re options are simple: grab breakfast on Hall St, head to the beach during the day, enjoy the stunning coastal walk, grab a drink in one of Bondi’s bars at sundown, and pick up some tasty Thai food in the evening.

 In the winter months you can still enjoy the outdoors as Sydney’s winter’s are comparatively mild.
 Do the coastal walk, shop and eat your way around Bondi or take a plunge into the famous Icebergs swimming pool during your sauna session (what better way to reinvigorate after a long journey!).